StevenBlack/vocab/million-dollar-words.md

 The hints, techniques and concepts we use to make decisions.
 How does a doctor decide what drug to prescribe?
 Why did you pick a blue shirt instead of a red one?
 An important concept, because understanding the heuristics that we use to make a decision can help us learn how to do it better.
-Pronounced HYUR- ISS-TIC.

 ### hiatus